yiisoft/yii-runner-http/README.md

 ### Additional configuration

 By default, the `HttpApplicationRunner` is configured to work with Yii application templates.
-This applies to naming configuration groups, bootstrapping, and event dispatching.
 You can override the default configuration using immutable setters:

 ```php